 Project financing: Finding the right type of financing for your business projects

-The growth of your business depends on accessing the money you need for your day-to-day operations and expansion projects.
+Your business’s growth depends on having access to the money you need for your day-to-day operations and expansion projects.

 To ensure the sound financial management and successful growth of your company, it’s essential to match the projects you’re planning with the right kind of financing.

-Josée Quevillon, Assistant Vice President, Financing Products and Strategy, at BDC, offers her thoughts on how different financing products and correspond to the major projects you will take on.
+Josée Quevillon, Assistant Vice President, IT Performance at BDC, presents her thoughts on the links between the various financing products and the major projects you will undertake.

 Real estate: A commercial mortgage